paalvibe/llm-langchain-course/topptur/02-large-tuning/README.md

-# 01-small-tuning
+# 01-large-tuning

-Here we compare the results of small non-tuned model and a tuned model.
+Here we compare the results of a large non-tuned model and a tuned model.